Everest Base Camp Trek in November – A Complete Guide

 Weather & Temperature at Everest Base Camp in November

 November brings cold days, freezing nights, and dry, stable weather with clear skies.
-It’s one of the driest months in the Everest region, offering excellent visibility and fewer clouds.
+It's one of the driest months in the Everest region, offering excellent visibility and fewer clouds.
 The temperature at Everest drops significantly with altitude, and while daytime trekking can be manageable with layers, nights are extremely cold above 4,000 meters.
-Snow is rare but possible at higher elevations, and wind chill can make it feel colder than actual readings.
-If you’re wondering about the temperature of Mount Everest in November, expect extreme cold as you ascend, particularly during early mornings and after sunset.
+Now is rare but possible at higher elevations, and wind chill can make it feel colder than actual readings.
+If you're wondering about the temperature on Mount Everest in November, expect extreme cold as you ascend, particularly in the early morning and after sunset.

 Location Elevation (m) Avg.
 Day Temp (°C) Avg.
 Night Temp (°C)